skellis46/finger-pointing-moon/20191129 - performance knowledges conference malta/20200225 - corporeal epistemics - edited presentation plan.md

 When Shaun and I were working together in the summer we were aware early on of the gap or discrepancy between the complex and rich internal experiences (for the mover _and_ the watcher) and what was visible.
 It seemed obvious to ask: "What if we insert a camera into this predominantly invisible experience?
 What might _the_ ocular-centric recording device of our time -- the smartphone -- do to the unseen?"

-But then, one or two months after we finished the work together, I happened to be reading -- for an entirely different project -- Boaventura de Sousa Santos's 2001 article _Toward an Epistemology of Blindness_ [-@santos_toward_2001].
-In that article de Sousa Santos states that "the resolution level of our [scientific] methods is higher than the resolution level of our theories."[-@santos_toward_2001 p.261]
+But then, one or two months after we finished the work together, I happened to be reading -- for an entirely different project -- Boaventura de Sousa Santos's 2001 article _Toward an Epistemology of Blindness_.[-@santos_toward_2001] In that article de Sousa Santos states that "the resolution level of our [scientific] methods is higher than the resolution level of our theories."[-@santos_toward_2001 p.261]

 I think his concept of resolution is useful, even if, in effect, I have robbed him of his thinking in a particular field and for a particular context, to help make sense of the relationship between experience and representation in the work with Shaun.

 My digital theft of de Sousa Santos' thinking is to remind us that when we are dealing with body-based practices what we can observe bears little or no relationship to the experiential complexity of what happened.
 That is, we have high resolution experiences, and low resolution representations of those experiences.
-And that gap or difference applies irrespective of how fancy our technocratic-ally inclined web-based archives of dance artists and their work.
+And that gap or difference applies irrespective of how fancy, large or expensive our technocratic-ally inclined web-based archives of dance artists and their work.

 In dance and the performing arts there's a long history of scholarship and experience exploring the relationship and differences between the _liveness_ of movement practices and those practices as mediated or mediatized on film or video.
 I used to imagine Philip Auslander and Peggy Phelan scrapping it out in a kick-boxing bout.
 Phil appeared to be on odds-on favourite for a tech nerd like me, but Peggy packed some serious punch.
 In my dreams, it was carnage; there was blood on the dance floor.